Turning Your Idea into Reality with Glass

 Calling all K-8th graders: Do you have an idea for an imaginary invention that can solve a real problem in our world?
 Imagine an invention that will solve a real problem in our world.
 What would the invention look like?
 How would it work?
 What will it do?

 Participants will use no more than one page or piece of paper to draw and describe their invention idea, how it works, and/or what problem it is solving in our world.
-A team of scientists and artists will select one idea from STEM Girl Day at UT Austin submissions and will bring this idea to life as an artistic glass sculpture to be debuted at STEM Girl Day 2024 on February 24, 2024.
+A team of scientists, STEM students and professionals, and artists will select one idea from STEM Girl Day at UT Austin submissions and will bring this idea to life as an artistic glass sculpture to be debuted at STEM Girl Day 2026 on February 28, 2026.

-• Attachment of the K-8th grade participant invention idea on no more than one 8.5x11 size image/paper.
-Submit the invention idea as a picture or PDF.
-The invention idea should include a the invention's name, the student's first name (ONLY first name), and a picture and/or description of the invention, how it works and/or what problem it is solving in our world.
+1. Create a hand drawing and a hand-written description of your invention.
+The invention drawing and description should be no larger than one 8.5x11 image/paper.
+The invention drawing and description should include the invention's name, the student's first name (ONLY first name), and a picture and/or description of the invention, how it works, and/or what problem it is solving in our world.
+Do not use AI and do not type or use technology to draw or write out your description - hand drawings and hand-written descriptions only.

 Find photos and videos of Invention Ideas from STEM Girl Days on Flickr.